swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/_index.md

 We will now create an S3 bucket and upload our result and related data files to the S3 bucket, we will subsequently share a folder in the S3 bucket with another user for them to access and download the data.

-In the section of the workshop you will:
+In this section of the workshop you will:

-1. Create an S3 bucket
+1. Create an S3 bucket.

 2. Upload the files to the bucket.